Her (2013 film)

 Jonze conceived the idea in the early 2000s after reading an article about a website that allowed for instant messaging with an artificial intelligence program.
 After making I'm Here (2010), a short film sharing similar themes, Jonze returned to the idea.
-He wrote the first draft of the script in five months.
+He wrote the first draft of the script in five months, marking his solo screenwriting debut.
 Principal photography took place in Los Angeles and Shanghai in mid-2012.
-The role of Samantha was recast in post-production, with Samantha Morton being replaced with Scarlett Johansson.
+The voice of Samantha was recast in post-production, with Samantha Morton being replaced with Johansson.
 Additional scenes were filmed in August 2013 following the casting change.

-Her premiered at the 2013 New York Film Festival on October 12, 2013.
-Warner Bros.
-Pictures initially provided a limited release for Her at six theaters on December 18.
-It was later given a wide release at over 1,700 theaters in the United States and Canada on January 10, 2014.
-Her received widespread critical acclaim (particularly for the performances of Phoenix and Johansson, and Jonze's screenplay and direction), and grossed over $48 million worldwide on a production budget of $23 million.
+Her premiered at the New York Film Festival on October 12, 2013.
+Followed a limited six-theater release that December, Warner Bros.
+Pictures wide released Her in over 1,700 theaters in the United States and Canada on January 10, 2014.
+Her received critical acclaim, particularly for the performances of Phoenix and Johansson, and Jonze's writing and direction.
+It grossed over $48 million worldwide on a production budget of $23 million.

 The film received numerous awards and nominations, primarily for Jonze's screenplay.
-At the 86th Academy Awards, Her received five nominations, including Best Picture, and won the award for Best Original Screenplay.
-Jonze also won awards for his screenplay at the 71st Golden Globe Awards, the 66th Writers Guild of America Awards, the 19th Critics' Choice Awards, and the 40th Saturn Awards.
+At the 86th Academy Awards, Her received five nominations, including Best Picture, and won for Best Original Screenplay.
+Jonze also won awards for his screenplay at the Golden Globes, the WGA Awards, the Critics' Choice Awards, and the Saturn Awards.
 In a 2016 BBC poll of 177 critics around the world, Her was voted the 84th-greatest film since 2000.

-The film was dedicated to James Gandolfini, Harris Savides, Maurice Sendak and Adam Yauch, who all died before the film's release.
+Since its release, Her has developed a cult following.
+It is now considered to be one of the best films of the 21st century and one of the best science fiction films of all time.